 To get started with Last9, users must first book a demo via the company’s website.
 The company offers a free trial, but how long the trial will last is not specified.
 The company does not provide pricing on its website.

 Prometheus is a widely adopted and mature solution for metrics.
 However, in some cases, using Prometheus might not make sense for your company.

 There are a number of open-source alternatives like InfluxDB with Kapcitor, Nagios, and Sensu.
 These open-source alternatives are similar in terms of functionality but may offer additional benefits for companies with large-scale systems, or for those who need additional capabilities.

 There are also a number of commercial offerings available.
-In this article, we highlighted ContainIQ, a Kubernetes-native solution to metrics, as well as logging and tracing.
-We also highlighted Datadog, a popular choice for larger companies, and Last9, which is a newer offering for the largest of companies who are having trouble scaling.
+We highlighted Datadog, a popular choice for larger companies, and Last9, which is a newer offering for the largest of companies who are having trouble scaling.

 Finally, it’s important to remember that Prometheus can be used alongside and integrated with many of these open-source and commercial offerings.